What is Dimensional weight and how does it work?

 For Global Express Guaranteed parcels, the DIM price is applied when the item is not mailed in a USPS-produced GXG envelope and the dimensional weight price is greater than the postage calculated based on the item’s per-pound weight.

 To calculate DIM weight multiply the length, width, and height of a package, using the longest point on each side.
-One should round up each measurement to the nearest whole number.
+Package dimensions must be rounded up to the next whole inch.

 The customer will be charged the greater of the DIM weight or the actual scale weight.